P0L3NARUBA/roblox-2016-source-code-hitius/README.md

 # Roblox

 This is a version of Roblox from 2016 with its source code fixed.
 The base used is from git.rip, from https://git.rip/exconfidential/roblox/roblox.<br>
-Join our discord server to get a compileable version of this source code, including a better tutorial.
+Join our discord server to get a compileable version of the source code, including a better tutorial.

 ## Build